6zHAOyi/6zHAOyi.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 At present, I am a fourth-year undergraduate in Sichuan University.
-I have the privilege of being a visiting student at University of Illinois Urbana-Champaign under the esteemed guidance of Professor [Huan Zhang](https://huan-zhang.com/).
+I have the privilege of being a visiting student at University of Illinois Urbana-Champaign under the esteemed guidance of [Prof.Huan Zhang](https://huan-zhang.com/).
 I was fortunate to be advised by [Prof.Mingjie Tang](https://merlintang.github.io/) to bring me to the research world.

 My research interest lies at Trustworthy Machine Learning.
 Specifically, I focus on enhancing the trustworthiness of ML-driven applications and related topics around foundation models and machine learning algorithms.
 {style="text-align: justify;"}